-R12-208.02.3 The Same Particular Matter Must be Involved.
-The prohibition set forth in Section 12-208(2)(a) (Restrictions on Employment of Present and Former Employees, Permanent Disqualification of Former Employee Personally Involved in a Particular Matter) of the [State] Procurement Code applies only with regard to those same particular matters in which the former [State] employee participated personally and substantially while a [State] employee.
-In determining whether two particular matters are the same, the following factors should be considered:
+R12-208.02.3 The Same Particular Procurement Must be Involved.
+The prohibition set forth in Section 12-207(2)(a) (Restrictions on Former Employees in Matters Connected with Their Former Duties, Permanent Disqualification of Former Employee with Material Participation in a Procurement) of the [State] Procurement Code applies only with regard to the same particular Procurement in which the former [State] employee participated materially while a [State] employee.

-(a) the factual basis of the matters;

-(b) the relationship of the issues involved in each matter;

-(c) the identity of the parties involved in each matter; and

-(d) the continued existence of an important [State] interest.

-R12-208.03 One Year Restriction for a Former [State] Employee.
+R12-207.01 One Year Restriction for a Former [State] Employee.

-R12-208.03.1 Official Responsibility.
+R12-207.01.1 Official Responsibility.

-(a) Definition.
-Section 12-101(8) (Definitions, Official Responsibility) of the [State] Procurement Code which defines "official responsibility" is quoted in Regulation 12-101 (Definitions).

-(b) Scope.
-The scope of a [State] employee's official responsibility is determined by the [State] constitution, statutes, regulations, executive orders, case law, or job descriptions, or may result from the lawful delegation of another [State] employee's duties.
+(a) Scope.
+The scope of a [State] employee's Official Responsibility is determined by the [State] constitution, statutes, regulations, executive orders, case law, or job descriptions, or may result from the lawful delegation of another [State] employee's duties.

-(c) Requirement That Matters Have Been Actually Pending.
-In order for a matter to have been within a former [State] employee's official responsibility, it must have in fact been assigned to or under consideration by persons under the former [State] employee's official responsibility.
+(b) Requirement That Procurements Have Been Actually Pending.
+In order for a Procurement to have been within a former [State] employee's Official Responsibility, it must have in fact been assigned to or under consideration by persons under the former [State] employee's official responsibility.

-R12-208.03.2 One Year Restriction.
-The one year restriction set forth in Section 12-208(2)(b) (Restrictions on Employment of Present and Former Employees, One Year Representation Restriction Regarding Matters for Whichwhich a a Former Employee held Was Official Responsible) of the [State] Procurement Code is measured from the time the former [State] employee's official responsibility ended in a particular matter.
+R12-208.01.2 One Year Restriction.
+The one year restriction set forth in Section 12-207(2)(b) (Restrictions on Employment of Present and Former Employees, One Year Representation Restriction for Procurements Under a Former Employee’s Official Responsibility) of the [State] Procurement Code is measured from the time the former [State] employee's official responsibility ended in a particular Procurement.

-R12-208.04 Disqualification of a Business.

-R12-208.04.1 Personal and Substantial Participation.
-"Personal and substantial participation" is discussed in Section R12-208.02.1 (Permanent Disqualification of Former [State] Employee, Personal and Substantial Participation) of this Chapter.

-R12-208.04.2 Official Responsibility.
-Section 12-101(8) (Definitions, Official Responsibility) of the [State] Procurement Code, which defines "official responsibility," is quoted in Regulation 12-101 (Definitions) and is discussed in Section R12-208.03.1 (One Year Restriction for a Former [State] Employee, Official Responsibility) of this Chapter.

-R12-208.04.3 Determination of Business Knowledge.
-In ascertaining whether a business has knowledge that a [State] employee has a financial interest in that business for the purpose of applying the prohibition in Section 12-208(3) (Restrictions on Employment of Present and Former Employees, Disqualification of a Business When an Employee Has a Financial Interest) of the [State] Procurement Code, the factors to be considered should include the following:

-(a) the size of the business;

-(b) the percentage of ownership in the business by the [State] employee;

-(c) the nature of the dealings of the [State] employee with the business regarding such employee's financial interest; and

-(d) such other evidence as may be relevant and material.

-R12-208.05 Prohibition Against Selling to the [State].
+R12-207.02 Prohibition Against Selling to the [State].